Review: RoboCop (2014)

 The original 1987 “RoboCop” still stands pretty tall in the action genre, even though it was very much a product of the 1980s.
 Re-making a very violent, very ‘Paul Verhoeven’ film of the 1980s in 2014, an era where it’s all about the dollar and cutting things down to a classification rating that encompasses the biggest audience possible, seemed like a really bad idea to me.
 This isn’t the first time we’ve been given a toothless, relatively bloodless “RoboCop”, as “RoboCop 3” was pretty mild, and I believe there was also a TV series at some point.
 But I still dreaded the thought of any kind of remake that stripped “RoboCop” of everything Verhoeven’s black heart gave it.
 It’s iconic, and very much connected to Verhoeven’s ultra-violent, dark comedic sensibilities.
 Having now seen this remake from Brazillian director José Padilha (“Elite Squad”, and also a lot of documentary work back home) and first-time screenwriter Joshua Zetumer (whose screenplay was allegedly entirely re-written by Nick Schenk and James Vanderbilt among others.
 Weird that Zetumer is still the sole credited writer), all the problems I expected to be present are indeed present.
 However, I will say that this isn’t the total write-off that I was expecting.
 It’s just not “RoboCop” as “RoboCop” should be, and if it ain’t broke, why bother making another one?
 Well, we all know why, don’t we?
 Cash.
 Money.
 You might buy this one for a dollar, but I really think you’re better off sticking with the original.

-Also early on, composer Pedro Bromfman gives us a burst of the old Basil Poledouris “RoboCop” theme that, although not a patch on Poledouris, it’s still one of my favourite movie themes, so I didn’t care.
+Also early on, composer Pedro Bromfman gives us a burst of the memorable Basil Poledouris “RoboCop” theme that, although not a patch on Poledouris' work itself, it’s still one of my favourite movie themes, so I didn’t care that it was a second-rate rendition here.
 It warmed my heart (It’s a shame that the score overall is mediocre and unmemorable).
 I also appreciated that they showed us why and how they go from using machines to using human-machine hybrids.
 It’s not as much splat-tastic fun as watching ED209 blasting away at a bunch of execs, but it’s still interesting.

 But then we’re introduced to our new Murphy/RoboCop, and I’m sorry, but Joel Kinnaman ain’t no Peter Weller.
 He’s completely boring, nondescript, and absolutely fails epically with the voice.
 I mean, Peter Weller’s deep voice…no substitute, I’m afraid (Michael Shannon might’ve done better, though.
 Perhaps he was a too expensive option).
 This guy’s a limp impostor and he gives a completely half-arsed performance that just isn’t acceptable.
 The ED209’s sound more like RoboCop than Kinnaman does!
 You have to wait 100 minutes to hear the immortal ‘Dead or Alive.
 You’re coming with me’ line, but when it does come, it’s Kinnaman’s best moment because he shows he still has some of his humanity in there.
 Congrats, it only took you almost the whole damn movie.
 I also have to say, PG-13 approach or not, having Murphy merely get blown up in a car instead of the much-loved (in a sicko way) massacre from the 1987 original is not only insanely implausible that he survives it, but it’s a lame, toothless, and obvious neutering.
 It’s a change entirely motivated by the almighty dollar (I have read that both star and director wanted an R-rating in the US, but a ballooning budget gave them no ‘hand’ with the producers).